 Figure 2: NTGS Geology 5.0 EXPLORATION TARGET RATIONALE Northern Minerals is currently exploring for Heavy Rare Earth (HRE) mineralisation on its tenement holdings in the Tanami Region of WA and the NT.
 At the Browns Range project in WA, HRE mineralisation associated with xenotime mineralisation was first identified at what was called the Area 5 prospect in 1986 by PNC Exploration (Australia) Pty Ltd. The primary host of this mineralisation was vuggy quartz veins within a Palaeoproterozoic arkose unit of the Browns Range Metamorphics; although the xenotime also pervaded the arkose forming massive veins up to 30cm width.
 Subsequent shallow drilling at the prospect was disappointing.
 More recently, Northern Minerals identified xenotime mineralisation from highly silicified and brecciated arkose at the Wolverine, Gambit and Gambit West Prospects, located within 3-5km north of Area 5.
 A JORC compliant resource of 8.98 million tons for 56,663t of contained TREO has recently been estimated for the aforementioned prospects, together with Area 5, Cyclops and Banshee.
-The HRE distribution, of which the primary components are the elements yttrium and dysprosium, constitute 87% of the total rare earths.
+The HRE distribution, of which the primary components were the elements yttrium and dysprosium, constitute 87% of the total rare earths.
 Elsewhere in the Tanami Region, occurrences of xenotime associated HRE mineralisation have been identified at the Killi Killi Hills, where it is associated with the basal conglomerate unit of the Mesoproterozoic Gardiner Sandstone at the unconformity with the underlying Killi Killi Formation; and at the Boulder Ridge prospect located within Palaeoproterozoic - Mesoproterozoic Pargee Sandstone.
 The potential for additional (economic?) occurrences of xenotime mineralisation in the Tanami region is being assessed.
 The exploration strategy is to survey specifically targeted areas with different airborne geophysical techniques in order to help generate targets for further ground based follow-up work, including geological mapping and geochemical sampling, and ultimately to provide drill targets.
 The geophysical surveys would likely comprise of a detailed airborne radiometric and magnetic survey and a hyperspectral survey.
 The detailed airborne radiometric and magnetic survey is designed to locate radiometric anomalies that may possibly be associated with xenotime.
 It will also help understand in more detail the structural and geological framework of the project area.
 The hyperspectral survey is able to detect superficial mineral alteration zones that may correspond to alteration haloes surrounding hydrothermal mineralisation.
-6.0 EXPLORATION ACTIVITIES No on-ground exploration was completed on EL27001 during the life of the tenement, and activities were limited to historical and regional data compilation and a heritage survey undertaken in 2014.
-6.1 Heritage Survey Tenement EL27001 is located wholly within Aboriginal Freehold Land occupying a portion of the Central Land Trust.
-A Deed of Exploration was signed by representatives from the Central Land Council on behalf of the Traditional Owners, and Toro Energy Limited, on the 20th October 2011 Prior to on-ground work commencing, an Aboriginal heritage survey was necessary to ensure exploration activities were not going to threaten or interfere with any potential sacred sites.
-Between the 6th and the 11th of August 2014 a heritage survey was conducted by the Central Land Council (CLC) and representatives of the Traditional Owners across Northern's tenement holdings in the Tanami region, which incorporated the Toro JV tenement EL27001.
-A Sacred Site Clearance was received from the CLC following completion of the survey.
-7.0 CONCLUSIONS No on-ground exploration was completed over the tenement largely as a result Northern Minerals primary focus on developing its Browns Range Heavy Rare Earth Project in Western Australia, and more recently due to budgetary constraints.
-During late 2015 Northern Minerals entered into negotiations with Toro Energy to obtain a 100% interest in the Toro JV tenements.
-However as EL27001 is in a geological setting not likely to be favorable for heavy rare earth mineralisation similar to the Browns Range style, the tenement doesn't meet Northern Minerals' exploration priorities and will not be included in the transfer.
-The tenement was subsequently surrendered.
-8.0 REFERENCES Tanami, NTGS 1:250,000 Geological Series Explanatory Notes, Sheet SE/52-15 Hendrickx MA, Slater KR, Crispe AJ, Dean AA, Vandenberg LC and Smith JB, 2000.
+6.0 EXPLORATION ACTIVITIES No on-ground exploration was completed on EL27000 during the reporting period.
+7.0 PROPOSED EXPLORATION There are no planned exploration activities for the tenement.
+8.0 CONCLUSIONS During late 2015 Northern Minerals entered into negotiations with Toro Energy to obtain a 100% interest in the Toro JV tenements.
+However as EL27001 is in a geological setting not likely to be favorable for heavy rare earth mineralisation similar to the Browns Range style, the tenement doesn't meet Northern Minerals' exploration priorities and will not be included in the proposed transfer.
+If the deal is finalised it is likely that either management of EL27001 will be returned to Toro Energy or the tenement surrendered.
+9.0 REFERENCES Tanami, NTGS 1:250,000 Geological Series Explanatory Notes, Sheet SE/52-15 Hendrickx MA, Slater KR, Crispe AJ, Dean AA, Vandenberg LC and Smith JB, 2000.
 Palaeoproterozoic stratigraphy of the Tanami: regional correlations and relation to mineralisation - preliminary results.
 Northern Territory Geological Survey Record 2000-0013.